 Master Your Next Phone Interview

-Get the skills needed to master your next phone interview using our tips to advance to the next level to an in person meeting.
-Master the skills required to prevail during a phone interview using our phone interview tips and attempt to advance to the next step in the process that being an in person meeting.
+Get the skills needed to master your next phone interview.
+Use our tips to advance to the next level to an in-person meeting.
+Master the skills required to prevail at your next phone interview.
+Use our phone interview tips to progress to the next step in the process to meet in-person.

-Phone Interview TipsInterviewing over the phone can still be an intimidating situation because most of the time it is intended to narrow down the candidates to determine who should move on to the next step of the interview process and meet in person.
-More companies are employing this method to cut down on travel costs for out-of-town applicants.
-Regardless, phone interviewing is important, and does differ from face-to-face interviewing.
-That is why being aware of these tips will have you confident and relaxed during your important phone call.
+Phone Interview TipsBeing interviewed over the phone can be an intimidating situation.
+Most of the time, it is intended to narrow down the candidates to determine who should move to the next step of the interview process and meet in-person.
+More companies employ this method to cut down on travel costs for out-of-town applicants.
+Regardless, interviewing over the phone is important, and does differ from face-to-face interviewing.
+That is why being aware of these tips will make you confident and relaxed during your important phone call.

 Tips for a Successful Phone Interview

-Just like any kind of interview, it is important to be prepared, but what makes this preparation so crucial is that the call can occur within a moment's notice.
+Just like with any other type of interview, preparation is important, but what makes preparation for this type so crucial is that the call can occur at a moment's notice.

-- Remove all distractions: this includes friends and family members, pets, television, radio, or any type of object that may become a distraction while you are on the phone.
+- Remove all distractions: this includes friends and family members, pets, television, radio, or any object that may become a distraction while you are on the phone.

-- Disable call-waiting: this is something that you may not have thought of, but if you are hanging on every word that a potential future employer is saying and you suddenly hear the “beep” of call-waiting, you are not going to be happy.
+- Disable call-waiting this is something that you may not have considered.
+If you are listening to a potential future employer and you suddenly hear the beep of call-waiting, they are not going to be happy.

-- Keep a pen and paper handy: you never know if the interviewer may say something that you must remember.
-If you are having a pressured conversation it is safer to write it down, then it isn't possible to forget!
+- Keep a pen and paper handy because you never know if the interviewer may say something that you must remember.
+If you are having a conversation, it is safer to write it down.
+Then it isn't possible to forget!

-- Keep your resume close by: keep your resume and a short list of your accomplishments in front of you just in case you are required to refer to that document or mention one of your strengths.
+- Keep your resume along with a short list of your accomplishments in front of you just in case you are required to refer to those documents to mention one of your strengths.

-- Check your service: if you are using a cellphone check the amount of service (signal bars) that you have in the exact place that you are planning on taking the call.
+- Check your service quality if you are using a cellphone.
+Check the number of service signal bars that you have in the exact place that you are planning on taking the call.
 You don't want to get cut off mid-sentence.
-A wireless phone is not immune to dropouts, it may be better to use a landline if you have access to one.
+A wireless phone is not immune to dropouts.
+It may be better to use a landline if you have access to one.

-- Get comfortable: make sure that the place you choose is relaxing and comfortable.
-Also, take time to adjust the volume so that you don't have to worry about hearing the other end.
+- Make sure that the place you choose to talk is relaxing and comfortable.
+Also, take time to adjust the volume so that you don't have to worry about hearing the caller.